Then, The No Show Showed!!!

-- Finally, we ended on good nights with time to kill do Dan Aykroyd made a serious call to the audience for motorcycle parts that he was looking for.
+- Finally, we ended on good nights with time to kill, so Dan Aykroyd made a serious call to the audience for motorcycle parts that he was looking for.

 As I said, this episode was slightly above average and hear are my favorite sketches.
 First, I'm still in love with the Coneheads and now watching them through adult eyes it much more fun to see the story that they are building.
-Next, is another character that I like every time that he's on and that's Belushi the meteorologist that builds into a rage as he discusses the weather.
+Next, is another character that I like every time that he's on and that's Belushi, the meteorologist who builds in rage as he discusses the weather.
 Finally, I was a fan of the ATM sketch because of how obvious it was that this was new technology that not everyone had access to at the time, making their over-explaining of how it works pretty funny through my modern eyes.